Hive13/hive13-discourse-to-slack/README.md

 [Slack App Settings Page](https://api.slack.com/apps/A035EKE2KGB) -- This is where you find the Webhook URL

+Currently, we are blocking the `leadership` and `wardens` categories from being sent into the #discourse-feed in Slack.

 ## To Run

 ### Clone The Repo